Cape Mendocino Long-Term trends

 Cape Mendocino is dominated by consolidated bedrock, and the area surrounding the site is comprised of consolidated bedrock.
 The primary coastal orientation of this site is west/northwest.

-Long-Term Monitoring Surveys at Cape Mendocino were established in 2004, and are done by University of California Santa Cruz.
+Long-Term Monitoring Surveys at Cape Mendocino were established in 2004, and are done by University of California Santa Cruz and Redwood National and State Park.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Mytilus (California Mussel), Fucus (Northern Rockweed), Pelvetiopsis (Dwarf Rockweed), Endocladia (Turfweed), Mastocarpus (Turkish Washcloth), and Pisaster (Ochre Star).
 In addition, motile invertebrates, mussel size structure, and water temperature are monitored at this site.
-Click here to view Long-Term trends at this site.
+For more information see the Long-Term trends at this site.

 For more information about Cape Mendocino, please contact Pete Raimondi (raimondi@ucsc.edu).